-We also serve as clearing broker and custodian to accounts sourced by our affiliate, Century Securities Associates.
-We may also provide portfolio management services to some of these clients to the extent they are enrolled in any of our discretionary Advisory Programs covered in this brochure.
+We also serve as clearing broker and custodian to accounts sourced by our affiliate, Century Securities Associates ("Century"), and make a wide range of Advisory services and support resources available for the use of Century clients.
+We may also provide portfolio management services to some of these clients to the extent they are enrolled in any Program or Portfolio where we maintain discretion.
 We receive a share of the fees and/or charges paid by Century clients in connection with the services that we provide.